Zz Snore Review

 So, while it looks as though the product might be able to provide some moisturization, it does so several added ingredients.
 Our next question: Would this moisturization actually lead to fewer incidents of snoring?

-In an article from the LA Times, Dr. Craig Schwimmer, medical director of the Snoring Center in Dallas and a spokesman for the American Academy of Otolaryngology, gave his thoughts on the matter.
+In an article from the Los Angeles Times, Dr. Craig Schwimmer, medical director of the Snoring Center in Dallas and a spokesman for the American Academy of Otolaryngology, gave his thoughts on the matter.
 His verdict?
 Probably not.

 He says that there’s no medical reason to think that simply moisturizing the throat would prevent snoring, as a dry throat is not a common cause (as we learned above).
 He goes on to say that the oils in many of these products might provide some relief, if only by decongesting the throat and nasal passageways, allowing air to flow more freely as a result.